Sthuarty/unity-color-vscode-extension/README.md

 ### 1.0.0

-Initial release of exadecimal color to UnityEngine.Color feature
+Initial release of hexadecimal color to UnityEngine.Color feature

 ---